HEPData/hepdata-cli/README.md

 client.upload('/path/to/TestHEPSubmission.tar.gz', email='my@email.com', recid='1234567890', sandbox=True)
 ```

-Note that you must have uploaded the original sandbox record yourself.
+Note that you must have uploaded the original sandbox record yourself and that you will be prompted for a password.

 ### Example 9 - upload a non-sandbox record: